andrewtdunn/andrewtdunn.github.io/README.md

   $> ngrok http 8080
   ```

-1. Copy the public URL ngrok gives you ("forwarding " url) and run it through PageSpeed Insights
+1. Copy the public URL ngrok gives you ("forwarding" url) and run it through PageSpeed Insights